 - What are three areas of practice commonly breached by nursing assistants?

-- what are three areas of practice commonly breached by nursing assistants
+- three areas of practice most commonly breached by nursing assistants

-- what are three areas of practice commonly used nursing assistants
+- what 3 ares of practice commonely breached by nursing assistants

 - why does a nurse need to be confidential